mbourgey/CBW_HTseq_module3/README.md

 [solution](https://github.com/mbourgey/CBW_HTseq_module3/blob/master/solutions/_fastqQC1.md)

 All the generated graphics have their uses.
-This being said 2 of them are particularly useful to get an overal picture of how good or bad a run went.
+This being said, 2 of them are particularly useful to get an overal picture of how good or bad a run went.

 These are the Quality box plots